tyler-g/chancer/README.md

 change the volume of sound x to y, which much be a value between 0 and 100, with 0 being 0% and 100 being 100% volume.
 <pre><code>/pan x y</code></pre>
 change the panning of sound x to y, which much be a value between -50 and 50, with -50 being hard left, and 50 being hard right.

+## troubleshooting

+#####node server app errors
+<pre><code>command received from client, but sEngine is not connected</code></pre>
+The server is receiving commands successfully from the client, but sEngine is not running.
+Simply open sengine/index.html in a browser window, and it will automatically connect to the server.

+#####client errors
+<pre><code>Server received your command [/play x] , but the sound id is invalid</code></pre>
+<pre><code>Server received your command [/play -x] , but the sound id is invalid (must be positive number)</code></pre>
+The server received the command as shown, but x is not a valid sound id.

+x cannot be negative nor can it be a number higher than the manifest length -1.
+The manifest length is shown on the server at the moment sEngine connects to the server.
+It will say something like "SENGINE says manifest length = 9"

+## logging
+Not yet supported, but will be the next major feature.